2024-2025: Into the Deep

 2022-2023: POWER PLAY

 The 2022-2023 season is called Power Play.
 In this season, teams must work to score points through a variety of methods.
 Teams must place cone shaped objects in various places on the ground and in poles with differing heights in order to gain points.
 The round is split into an autonomous section and a driver controlled section.
 Teams must have pre-programed their robot to accomplish certain actions for the autonomous section.
 Each round has two alliances competing against each other and each alliance consists of two teams.
 Teams must work together with their alliance partner in order to gain the most points possible.
-To view more details, see the kickoff broadcast below.
+Our team won FTC Robotics 3rd Place Inspire Award at the TX-Central North San / Hill Country League Tournament and one of our members bacame a FTC Dean’s List Finalist

 2021-2022: FREIGHT FRENZY